iarakshana/hw3/README.md

 You will then create a few simple pictures, using methods of the "turtle" class.

+The assignment is due Wednesday October 18th at 1:30am.

 ## Salaries Revisited

 ### Retrieving the data.